xquintana/DumpReport/README.md

 They appear collapsed by default.
 Click on the '+' button to display a particular call stack, or use the buttons 'Expand All' and 'Collapse All'.

 Optionally, frames with source files under a specific root folder can show emphasized.
-If we are the developers of the application being debugged, this can be useful to easily distinguish the frames that belong to our application.
+This can be useful to easily distinguish the frames that belong to our own application.

-## Command Line
+## Command-line arguments

-Execute _DumpReport_ without parameters to display the help.
+Execute _DumpReport_ without arguments to display the help.
-Parameters are passed in the form '__/PARAMETER value__'
+Arguments are passed in the form '__/ARGUMENT value__'

 Usage: